openedx/edx-documentation/en_us/shared/students/SFD_prerequisites.rst

   :width: 500
   :alt: A course About page with prerequisite course information circled.

-It is possible to enroll in the course even if you haven't taken the prerequisite course.
+It is possible to enroll in the course even if you have not taken the prerequisite course.
 When you enroll in the course, the course appears on your Student Dashboard.
 However, you cannot select the course to access the course content.
 Below the name of the course, you can see the name of the